 During the Fall, you’ll find farmer’s markets, ghost tours, a scary movie film festival, a 5K race, a parade, and much more.

-Have a family day at Barton Orchards
+Have Fall-time fun at Barton Orchards

 This adorable farm and orchard in Poughquag, about a half hour outside of Poughkeepsie, is jam packed with things to do in the Fall.